jczekanska/innoboard/README.md

 - [x] As a user,​ I must be able to sign up,​ so that I can create an account and save my canvases.
 - [x] As a user,​ I must be able to log in,​ so that I can access my saved canvases and continue previous work.
-- [ ] As a user, I must be able to reset my password, so that I can regain access to my account if I forget my login credentials.
+- [ ] As a user, I must be able to change my email, so that I can update my login address without losing access to my account.
 - [x] As a logged user, I must be able to log out, so that I can securely end my session and protect my account.
 - [ ] As a logged user, I must be able to change my password, so that I can secure my account.
 - [x] As a logged user, I must be able to create a canvas, so that I can start a new workspace for collaboration.